 Until the computer age, to find the value of a special function at some point one used mathematical tables, and interpolation to use the surrounding accurate values to get the value one wanted, which was invariably 'missing'.
-Nowadays, one calls up the appropriate subroutine, on specialist mathematical software (Mathematica, Maple).
+Nowadays, one calls up the appropriate subroutine, on specialist mathematical software (Mathematica, Maple, MATLAB etc.).
 The Calculus of Finite Differences, originally used for e.g. interpolation, is now used instead for e.g. numerical solution of ODEs, PDEs, SDEs etc.

 Finite elements have replaced finite differences for many purposes - for example, in CADCAM (computer-aided design and computer-aided manufacture).
 The curved surfaces of cars, ships, planes etc. are designed in this way.
-Splines were originally the flexible strips used by draughtsmen for such tasks; they are now the piecewise polynomial functions used to pass from one subinterval (or finite element) to the next, with the values and those of a many derivatives as possible beng continuous.
+Splines were originally the flexible strips used by draughtsmen for such tasks; they are now the piecewise polynomial functions used to pass between subintervals (or finite elements), with the values and those of a many derivatives as possible beng continuous.